kipcole9/tempo/README.md

 end
 ```

-The docs can be found at [https://hexdocs.pm/tempo](https://hexdocs.pm/tempo).
+The docs will be found at [https://hexdocs.pm/tempo](https://hexdocs.pm/tempo).